cjhuxley/GCD_Tidy_Data_project/Code_book.md

 >>Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012)</p>

 ### How the data was created
+>This is a summary of the steps and coding in the file “run_analysis.R”.
+The steps below are in the order requested in the assignment outline.
+The code in “run_analysis.R” is the way it is for readability.
+Normally the 5 steps here would all be coded as separate functions but it is the way it is ,hopefully, to make things easier for the judges of the process.

+>**Step 1.** Merge the training and the test sets to create one data set.

+1.Loaded activity labels from the file "activity_labels.txt"

+2.Loaded training data then test data and add subject ID to each.
+Simple use of read.table used for this.
+Data and subject identifers were combined using the cbind function.

+>Files involved were:
+- "X_train.txt"(training data),
+- subject_train.txt" (subject identifiers for participants in the training subgroup),
+- "X_test.txt" (the test data), and
+- "subject_test.txt" (the test participant identifiers).

+>Next, the training and test data were merged into a data frame called "dataSet" and titles from the features.txt file were added on the far right of the table

+>**Step 2.** Extract only the measurements on the mean and standard deviation for each measurement.

+>This was fairly straightforward using the grep function applied to the names of the columns in dataset.
+The simple regex expression
+ "mean|std|subject" was used to identify any column dealing with a mean, standard deviation and the subject column.
+The result was saved as a table called “meanStdData”

+>**Step 3.** Use descriptive activity names to name the activities in the data set

+>A similar process was used for the training and test data by binding activity data into a single object and then using use a for loop and the functions sapply and gsub to replace numbers with labels.
+The result was bound the right side of “meanStdData” and the column title “activity’ pasted into the names for the table.

+>**Step 4.** Appropriately labels the data set with descriptive variable names.

+>Tidy data might expect names of columns to be all lower case but the names here use a form of camel case.
+The reason being that I think it makes the names more understandable and I found that it provides some flexibility in portioning the data for subsequent analysis (although this was not part of the brief).

+>The following steps were applied using the gsub function to a copy of  names(meanStdData) called “temp”:
+- Removal of punctuation characters
+- Lower case ‘m’ in mean was replaced with a capital
+- Lower case ‘s’ in std was replaced with a capital
+- ‘t’ at the start of time domain data was replaced with the string’time’
+- ‘f’ at the start of the frequency data was replaced with the more meaningful string ‘freq’.

+>The processed names were then substituted for names(meanStdData).

+>**Step 5.** Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+>(A check was made for missing values in the original function used for this stage.
+The code has been retained in the final code.)

+>This part of the code uses the package “reshape2”.
+The data was melted using "activity" and"subject" as the id columns into an object called “melt1”.

+>Two dcast calls were made to create a table for activity means (variable~activity) and subject means (variable~subject).
+The two tables were merged into a single one called “summaryTable”.
+The resulting tables had column names requiring attention.
+Underscores (_) were removed, lowercase was applied, and “subject” was added to the subject names.

+>**Step 6.** Save the final data table as a text file using write.table() with row.names-FALSE.

+>This was done using:

+	write.table(summaryTable, file="tidyData2.txt", sep=" ",row.names=FALSE)

+>As the code indicates, the final file is called "tidyData2.txt”

 ### Data Explanation